 A Frenchman visiting Constantinople in the 1500s heard strange stories of locals drawing up fresh water and even fishing from holes in their cellars.
-Combined with the legends of great underground temples, the Frenchman decided to investigate.
+Intrigued by these stories and the legends of great underground temples, the Frenchman decided to investigate.

 In the past, visitors could rent a rowboat to float past the columns in the dripping gloom.
-Restorations in the late 1980s dredged the silted-in floor, added lighting, elevated walkways, and a cafe for visitors.
+Restorations in the late 1980s dredged the silted-in floor and added lighting, elevated walkways, and a cafe for visitors.
 There are still fish in the now-shallow water, helping to keep the water clear.

 The two giant Gorgon-head pillar bases at the far end of the cistern are an intriguing mystery.
 It is suspected that they may have been pulled out of an older pagan temple, where motifs of the famous Gorgon Medusa were used as a protective emblem.
 It is possible that the placement of these two faces – upside down and sideways, at the base of pillars – may have been a deliberate display of the power of the new Christian Empire.
 Or it's possible that the stones were just the right size.